 Eduqas AS and A Level Music Study Guide, London: Rhinegold - this covers the background information but you don't need to have it.
+We have copies in school if you'd like to borrow one.

 Music Theory: The Essential Guide London: Faber - this might be useful if your theory is a bit ropey and you could use this as a reference